 Slowly over the years, what is known as the Great Allegheny Passage trail threaded its way north through southwestern Pennsylvania along abandoned railroad rights-of-way: from Ohiopyle to Brunner Run to Connellsville, finally onto Pittsburgh.

 Gary, meanwhile, was working as a sales clerk at a local auto parts business of which he was part owner.
 At the same time, he and wife, Ruth, opened a bike shop, originally with a partner.
 After a few years, in 1991, they bought out the partner and built the new full-service shop, Bikes Unlimited, on the corner of South Third Street and West Crawford Avenue in Connellsville just a few yards from the trail.

 The shop rents bikes to day trippers, and sells all kinds of bikes: from mountain and trail bikes to BMX bikes, as well as comfort and hybrid bikes.
 Every bike is custom assembled with free adjustments customized to the rider.
-Bikes Unlimited does every and any kind of mechanical work, from truing to building wheels.
-During peak season, the shop operates a “trauma center” to help cyclist hobbled by unexpected problems get back on their wheels as quickly as possible.
+Bikes Unlimited does al kinds of mechanical work, and during peak season, operates a “trauma center” to help cyclists hobbled by unexpected problems get back on their wheels as quickly as possible.